stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 generally above zero enabling us to do without our thickest furs.
 It was now midsummer, and with haste and care we might be able to conclude work by March and avoid a tedious wintering through the long antarctic night.
-Several savage windstorms had burst upon us from the west, but we had escaped damage through the skill of Atwood in devising rudimentary a&euml;roplane shelters and windbreaks of heavy snow blocks, and reinforcing the principal camp buildings with snow.
+Several savage windstorms had burst upon us from the west, but we had escaped damage through the skill of Atwood in devising rudimentary aëroplane shelters and windbreaks of heavy snow blocks, and reinforcing the principal camp buildings with snow.
 Our good luck and efficiency had indeed been almost uncanny.

-  The outside world knew, of course, of our programme, and was told also of Lake&rsquo;s strange and dogged insistence on a westward&mdash;or rather, northwestward&mdash;prospecting trip before our radical shift to the new base.
+  The outside world knew, of course, of our programme, and was told also of Lake's strange and dogged insistence on a westward--or rather, northwestward--prospecting trip before our radical shift to the new base.
 It seems he had pondered a great deal, and with alarmingly radical daring, over that triangular striated marking in the slate; reading into it certain contradictions in Nature and geological period which whetted his curiosity to the utmost, and made him avid to sink more borings and blastings in the west-stretching formation to which the exhumed fragments evidently belonged.
-He was strangely convinced that the marking was the print of some bulky, unknown, and radically unclassifiable organism of considerably advanced evolution, notwithstanding that the rock which bore it was of so vastly ancient a date&mdash;Cambrian if not actually pre-Cambrian&mdash;as to preclude the probable existence not only of all highly evolved life, but of any life at all above the unicellular or at most the trilobite stage.
+He was strangely convinced that the marking was the print of some bulky, unknown, and radically unclassifiable organism of considerably advanced evolution, notwithstanding that the rock which bore it was of so vastly ancient a date--Cambrian if not actually pre-Cambrian--as to preclude the probable existence not only of all highly evolved life, but of any life at all above the unicellular or at most the trilobite stage.
 These fragments, with their odd marking, must have been 500 million to a thousand million years old.

     II.

-Popular imagination, I judge, responded actively to our wireless bulletins of Lake&rsquo;s start northwestward into regions never trodden by human foot or penetrated by human imagination; though we did not mention his wild hopes of revolutionising the entire sciences of biology and geology.
+Popular imagination, I judge, responded actively to our wireless bulletins of Lake's start northwestward into regions never trodden by human foot or penetrated by human imagination; though we did not mention his wild hopes of revolutionising the entire sciences of biology and geology.
-His preliminary sledging and boring journey of January 11&ndash;18 with Pabodie and five others&mdash;marred by the loss of two dogs in an upset when crossing one of the great pressure-ridges in the ice&mdash;had brought up more and more of the Archaean slate; and even I was interested by the singular profusion of evident fossil markings in that unbelievably ancient stratum.
-These markings, however, were of very primitive life-forms involving no great paradox except that any life-forms should occur in rock as definitely pre-Cambrian as this seemed to be; hence I still failed to see the good sense of Lake&rsquo;s demand for an interlude in our time-saving programme&mdash;an interlude requiring the use of all four planes, many men, and the whole of the expedition&rsquo;s mechanical apparatus.
-I did not, in the end, veto the plan; though I decided not to accompany the northwestward party despite Lake&rsquo;s plea for my geological advice.
+His preliminary sledging and boring journey of January 11&ndash;18 with Pabodie and five others--marred by the loss of two dogs in an upset when crossing one of the great pressure-ridges in the ice--had brought up more and more of the Archaean slate; and even I was interested by the singular profusion of evident fossil markings in that unbelievably ancient stratum.
+These markings, however, were of very primitive life-forms involving no great paradox except that any life-forms should occur in rock as definitely pre-Cambrian as this seemed to be; hence I still failed to see the good sense of Lake's demand for an interlude in our time-saving programme--an interlude requiring the use of all four planes, many men, and the whole of the expedition's mechanical apparatus.
+I did not, in the end, veto the plan; though I decided not to accompany the northwestward party despite Lake's plea for my geological advice.
 While they were gone, I would remain at the base with Pabodie and five men and work out final plans for the eastward shift.
 In preparation for this transfer one of the planes had begun to move up a good gasoline supply from McMurdo Sound; but this could wait temporarily.
 I kept with me one sledge and nine dogs, since it is unwise to be at any time without possible transportation in an utterly tenantless world of aeon-long death.

-  Lake&rsquo;s sub-expedition into the unknown, as everyone will recall, sent out its own reports from the short-wave transmitters on the planes; these being simultaneously picked up by our apparatus at the southern base and by the   Arkham   at McMurdo Sound, whence they were relayed to the outside world on wave-lengths up to fifty metres.
+  Lake's sub-expedition into the unknown, as everyone will recall, sent out its own reports from the short-wave transmitters on the planes; these being simultaneously picked up by our apparatus at the southern base and by the   Arkham   at McMurdo Sound, whence they were relayed to the outside world on wave-lengths up to fifty metres.
 The start was made